sivasaiyadav8143/agentic-ai-systems-with-langchain/2.langsmith_practice/README.md

 - Ollama local models

 ## What this demonstrates
-- How to initialize LangSmith client
+- How to initialise the LangSmith client
 - How to trace LLM calls
-- How to compare OpenAI vs Ollama behavior
+- How to compare OpenAI vs Ollama behaviour
 - How to inspect traces in the LangSmith UI

 ## Screenshots